CxELabs/AIPHOL/instructions.md

 Microsoft 365 E5 Tenant credentials will be provided during the event.
 If you want to run through this lab after the event, you may use a tenant created through https://demos.microsoft.com or your own Microsoft 365 Tenant.
 This Lab Guide will be publicly available after the event at https://aka.ms/AIPHOL.

-*:Note: Not all exercises can be completed within 60 minutes but time estimates are provided to aid in exercise selection.
+> [!ALERT] Not all exercises can be completed within 60 minutes but time estimates are provided to aid in exercise selection.

 ---